 "Special needs account member" means the account of a residential member where the member can furnish a document and signed by a licensed health care provider stating that disconnection of electric service would be dangerous to the health of the member or a person residing in the member's household at the premises to which electric service is rendered.
 Licensed health care provider means a licensed medical doctor, physician's assistant, nurse practitioner, or advanced-practice registered nurse.
 Such a form shall be valid for one year.
-Upon expiration, the member must submit a new form to retain qualification as a special needs account member.
+Upon expiration, the member.
 If a special needs member cannot pay the electric bill in full and does not qualify for a payment arrangement and does not receive assistance from local social service agencies, "Standard Account" disconnect procedures will apply.